ohansemmanuel/Understanding-Flexbox/08. Building a Music app Layout with Flexbox/readme.md

 ```

 The first step to using the flexbox model is establishing a flex container.
-This is exactly what the code above doesby setting the body element's display property to ```flex```
+This is exactly what the code above does.
+It sets the body element's display property to ```flex```

 Now we have a flex container, the body element.
 The flex items are defined too (item 1 and item 2) - as in the breakdown earlier done.
 NB: You may take a look at the images shown in initial breakdown I discussed earlier if things look fuzzy now.

-Keeping the image of the end in view, let's get our flex-items working.
+Keeping the image of the end in view, you should get the flex-items working.
 The footer which houses the music controls is to stick to the bottom of the page while the main section fills up the remaining space.
 How do you do that?

 ```css